deyanslavkov/revius/docs/architecture.md

 3. Commands pass errors to main.
 4. Main handles the ReviusError by printing it (with UI, depending on the error).
 5. Important: NO unwrap, expect, or panics outside tests.
-6. FS and DB operations add path/SQL context to all errors.
+6. FS and DB operations add informative path/SQL context to all errors.

 All errors must include sufficient context for debugging:
 FS operations: